-Firefighters rush to tackle blaze at Koko in London | NME
+Firefighters save Koko following blaze at iconic London venue

 — London Fire Brigade (@LondonFire) January 6, 2020

-The legendary London venue has been closed since March 2019 to undergo a £40million refurbishment.
-It was intended that Koko would re-open in Spring 2020.
+The legendary London venue has been closed since March 2019 to undergo a £40 million refurbishment.
+It had been intended that Koko would re-open in the spring.

 Having first opened in 1900 as a theatre venue, the building was last refurbished in 2004 after closing its doors as the Camden Palace in February of that year.
 It then re-opened in 2005 under the KOKO name.
-The new building work will create six new performances areas and introduce a radio station and broadcast station.
+The new building work intended to create six new performances areas and introduce a radio station and broadcast station.

 A small number of restaurants and shops will also be introduced as part of the David Archer-led rebuild, which will take over nearby buildings and also expand the rooftop.